MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 > [!NOTE]
 > --scope is an optional flag with accepted value as *epp* or *global*.
 Provide same scope used while adding the exclusion to remove the same exclusion.
 In the command line approach, if the scope isn’t mentioned, the scope value will be set as *epp*.
-> Exlusions added through CLI before the introduction of --scope flag will remain unaffected and their scope will be considred *epp*.
+> Exclusions added through CLI before the introduction of --scope flag will remain unaffected and their scope will be considred *epp*.

 ```bash
 mdatp exclusion